egoist6/openhab-docs/quick_guide.md

 > [!IMPORTANT]
 > For the next step we need to provide a little bit of background information first:
 >
 > As you already know a Thing in openHAB is the digital representation of a smart device in our real world.
-A smart device (and its openHAB Thing) offer a lot of functionalities or capabilities.
+A smart device (and its openHAB Thing) offers a lot of functionalities or capabilities.
 In case of a smart light bulb (or a smart device controlling a light bulb) these are: set brightness, detect physical button press, power consumption, trigger alarms (e.g. overheating), signal strength, and many more.
 >
 > A Thing in openHAB provides these different information, status, events, etc. seperately in different Communication-[**Channels**](/concepts/things.html#channels).
 A **Thing Channel** is similiar to a physical postbox, where information is provided so that a postman can pick them up and transport it to the receiver (such as our MainUI GUI).
 >